urv1388/ScotiaApp/README.md

 ### Features

-- **GitHub Public API**: Users can search any user by GitHub username and list therere forks if its available.
+- **GitHub Public API**: Users can search any user by GitHub username and list therere repos if its available.

 ### Project Details